Everything Works

 Usually, “everything works” simply means the system is still in its early stages.
 Assumptions are hardcoded, implementations are concrete, and nothing has had enough time to push back yet.

 In this situation, missing structure does not hurt because many decisions have yet to reveal their consequences.
-Naive choices remain invisible — the system appears stable only because it hasn’t faced a suddn cache invalidation or cold start under real conditions.
+Naive choices remain invisible — the system looks stable only because it hasn’t faced its first cascading failure or convoluted data corruption.

 Visibility